 Designing a RE strategy with an experienced advisor can help your organization find the best fit and feel confident in the direction being taken and resources being utilized for a procurement in the months ahead.

-Five Steps to Crafting an Effective RE Strategy
+Five Steps to Crafting an Effective Renewable Energy Procurement Strategy

 1) Know your organization’s energy profile